gmadhu27/gmadhu27/README.md

-- 🔭 I’m currently working on Kotlin/Flutter Projects and also exploring android’s modern toolkit Jetpack Compose UI.
+- 🔭 I’m currently working on Kotlin, Flutter Projects and also exploring android’s modern toolkit Jetpack Compose UI.
 - 🌱 I've 4+ years of professional experience worked at mobile applications, currently working at <a target="_blank" href="https://inficare.com.my/"> Inficare Pvt Ltd</a>
 - 👯 I’m looking to collaborate on Kotlin/Flutter
 - 🤔 I’m also working as a Freelancer Mobile App Developer at upwork and others companys.